WaylonWalker/waylonwalkerv2/src/pages/blog/goals-2019.md

 _The year of intenionality_

+This is a follow up to my previous post [2018-retrospective](/blog/2018-retrospective/)

 ## professional

 This year I will become more productive, by intensionally working on a well thought out plan, learning the right technologies, and leave behind a positive legacy.